Oscar Temaru: Background

-Conflict of interest conviction
+In 2007, Temaru was convicted of racial discrimination by the Correctional Court of Papeete for referring to Europeans who come to live in French Polynesia as "aiha" during an interview in Tahitian on RFO Radio Polynesia.
+The term translates as "waste from the sea" or "good for nothing" according to the Dictionary of the Tahitian Academy.
+Fined 500,000 Pacific Francs (€4.000) Temaru indicated his intention to appeal the conviction.

-In September 2019, Oscar Temaru was convicted of 'unlawful taking of interests' (prise illégale d'intérêts) by the criminal court of Papeete for exercising undue influence as mayor of Faʻaʻā.
-The court found that under Temaru's watch, the municipality of Faʻaʻā had funded to the tune of 150 million Pacific francs (US$1.4 million) a pro-independence community station, Radio Tefana, which relayed the propaganda of Temaru's political party.
-Oscar Temaru was given a suspended six-month prison sentence and fined 5 million Pacific francs (US$46,500).
+In September 2019, Oscar Temaru was convicted of conflict of interest (prise illégale d'intérêts) by the criminal court of Papeete for exercising undue influence as mayor of Faʻaʻā.
+The court found that under Temaru's watch, the municipality of Faʻaʻā had provided funding of 150 million Pacific Francs (US$1.4 million) to a pro-independence community station, Radio Tefana, which promoted Temaru's political party.
+Oscar Temaru was given a suspended six-month prison sentence and fined five million Pacific francs (US$46,500).
 In May 2023 the conviction was thrown out on appeal, after the court found that the government had not provided any evidence that the broadcasts were propaganda.

-2007-2008 cabinet

-Temaru announced a presidential cabinet on September 19, 2007, shortly after his election.
-The sixteen cabinet members included three women.